saharsalman/cubes-fill-box/README.md

 Run this Code:

-Add a command in the terminal and then add input like L*B*H followed by number of cube in terms of power of 2
+Add a command (node index.js) in the terminal and then add input like L*B*H followed by number of cube in terms of power of 2

 Explanation of my code: